Top Menu

 satin great coverage terracotta spray paint

-Once the outside was dry, it was turned over to spray paint the inside.
+Apply two thin, even coats to the exterior.
+Once the outside is dry, flip it over to paint the interior.

 how to make a big, solid pedestal bowl